Watch illustrations

 I’m a watch fan and have a small collection, but I had never looked at watch typography all that closely.
 For a project I had to redraw some wall clock faces and doing this makes you really study an object and look at it with fresh eyes.
 I then started to look at wristwatches I liked and decided to redraw those as an exercise.
 Interestingly, typefaces that are used a lot on watches are: Eurostile, Copperplate, and Sackers Gothic.
 Interestingly – and maybe shockingly – there is also a lot of Arial and Times New Roman.

-I have been interviewed by Il Giornale degli Orologi and Il Sole 24 Ore with regards to my work and also about my view on watch typography.
-My illustrations have been featured in a Hodinkee article and by Wristcheck.
-A recent project was for Swiss watch brand Ollech & Wajs.
+I have been interviewed by Time + Tide, Revolution Watch, and Il Giornale degli Orologi about my work and my view on watch typography.
+My illustrations have been featured by Hodinkee, Il Sole 24 Ore, and Wristcheck.
+Recent projects I worked on were for Ollech & Wajs and TAG Heuer.

-If you need your ideas visualised, please get in touch.
+If you need your ideas visualised or help with the design of numerals, please get in touch.

 Clock faces.